 - School of Social Work

-Dr. Melinda Gushwa is an Associate Professor and MSW Program Director at Simmons School of Social Work.
-She teaches clinical practice courses and coordinates the Human Behavior in the Social Environment course.
-Dr. Gushwa has more than 25 years of practice experience in the areas of juvenile justice, residential treatment, child protection, employee assistance, crisis intervention counseling, pediatric medical social work, child welfare training, clinical practice (individual, couples, children and families), and clinical supervision.
+Dr. Melinda Gushwa is an Associate Professor and the Director of the Simmons School of Social Work.
+She also serves at the MSW Director.
+She teaches clinical practice courses and has more than 25 years of practice experience in the areas of juvenile justice, residential treatment, child protection, employee assistance, crisis intervention counseling, pediatric medical social work, child welfare training, clinical practice (individual, couples, children and families), and clinical supervision.
 Prior to coming to Simmons, Dr. Gushwa taught in the social work programs at Washington University in St. Louis, University of Wisconsin Green Bay, University of Nevada Las Vegas and Rhode Island College.
 She loves being a social worker and teaching students about this great profession of ours.

 What I Teach

 Dr. Gushwa’s research is connected to her practice experience as a child welfare worker and pediatric medical/ER social worker.
 Her research examines child maltreatment fatalities, child sexual abuse, trauma, organizational issues in child welfare and innovation in social work education.

 Douglas, E. & Gushwa, M. (2019).
 Child welfare workers’ knowledge of risk factors for child maltreatment fatalities: A second multi-state assessment.
 Journal of Public Child Welfare.
 DOI: 10.1080/15548732.2019.1612816

 Douglas, E. & Gushwa, M. (2019).
 An exploratory analysis of seven child welfare workers who confused SIDS with child maltreatment fatalities: A brief research report.
 Journal of Social Service Research.
 DOI: 10.1080/01488376.2018.1542374